 Update: As of release 5.8.5, you can set RSVPMaker to automatically delete a block of content that has expired (passed the end date that you set).
 See related post.

 RSVPMaker now includes its own support for online payments via the Stripe service, including a new Gutenberg block for defining payment buttons to be embedded in a page or post.
 This means you can use the same online payments mechanism for event payments and other sorts of payments, such as donations, consulting fees, or membership dues.

-This capability was created partly to support the WordPress for Toastmasters project, which uses RSVPMaker for event scheduling, and includes a “dues schedule” option for fees that are prorated depending on the month when someone joins.
+This stand-alone payment buttons were created partly to support the WordPress for Toastmasters project, which uses RSVPMaker for event scheduling, and includes a “dues schedule” option for fees that are prorated depending on the month when someone joins.
 The example shown above is from Online Presenters Toastmasters, where online dues payments are particularly important since the club has no physical meeting space.